MRPHarris/compiling-era52arl/README.md

       - If it is successful, run `./era52arl` inside the era52arl folder without any arguments to test the program.
       - If you receive the following error, you can try adding symlinks to the eccodes libraries inside your usr/lib/ folder.
 > ./era52arl: error while loading shared libraries: libeccodes_f90.so: cannot open shared object file: No such file or directory

-      - To add the libraries to the usr/lib/ folder, use these lines.
-The syntax is `sudo ln -s [TARGET] [LINK]
+      - To add the libraries to the usr/lib/ folder, use these lines in terminal (from: https://stackoverflow.com/questions/4754633/linux-program-cant-find-shared-library-at-run-time).
+The syntax is `sudo ln -s [TARGET] [LINK]`

-Ok, so here I had a problem where the era52arl program compiled, but couldn’t find the eccodes libraries when run.

-(base) chronos@chronos-Precision-3650-Tower:/opt/hysplit_data2arl/era52arl$ ./era52arl
-./era52arl: error while loading shared libraries: libeccodes_f90.so: cannot open shared object file: No such file or directory

-To fix this, I explored ways to ensure shared libraries were included at runtime.
-This forum post seemed to suggest that the problem is that the system doesn’t know where they are (despite specifying the library locations at compile time?).
-Sounds similar to a system PATH variable on windows. https://stackoverflow.com/questions/4754633/linux-program-cant-find-shared-library-at-run-time

-As a possible solution, I ran the following lines of code to create symlinks to the eccodes libraries within the known lib paths.
-The syntax is sudo ln -s [TARGET] [LINK]
-`sudo ln -s /opt/eccodes/lib/libeccodes_f90.so /usr/lib/libeccodes_f90.so`
+               - `sudo ln -s /opt/eccodes/lib/libeccodes_f90.so /usr/lib/libeccodes_f90.so`
-`sudo ln -s /opt/eccodes/lib/libeccodes.so /usr/lib/libeccodes.so`
+               - `sudo ln -s /opt/eccodes/lib/libeccodes.so /usr/lib/libeccodes.so`

-SUCCESS

-Optional steps
-Install the open source onedrive linux client to interface with cloud storage https://github.com/abraunegg/onedrive - follow the OS-specific install instructions.
+At this point, I was able to successfully run the era52arl program.